timescale/docs/timescaledb/getting-started/query-data.md

    with respect to an increasing `time` column.

    In this query, you use both the `first()` and `last()` functions to find the first and last trading price for each company.
-With the `WHERE` clause, the interval of time is limited to the last three days.
+Use the `WHERE` clause to limit the interval of time to the last three days.

    ```sql
    SELECT symbol, first(price,time), last(price, time)